Tyler Stephenson Player Props: Reds vs. Dodgers

 Tyler Stephenson At The Plate

-- Stephenson is batting .253 with 14 doubles, a triple, seven home runs and 37 walks.
+- Stephenson is hitting .255 with 14 doubles, a triple, seven home runs and 37 walks.

+- Stephenson has picked up a hit in 62.5% of his 96 games this year, with at least two hits in 22.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.